ufidon/netsec/labs/lab01/README.md

 course materials and references for its454

-## Lab01: Setup the lab environment
+## Lab01: Setup SEED lab 2.0 environment

 __Description__